-Repair Cafe Graz holds regular events every two months at Lendkai 45, 8020 Graz and other locations.
+Repair Cafe Graz holds regular events around Steiermark, you can also see them on their facebook page.
 They will repair most small easily transportable items (They also have a good FAQ page if you’re unsure what to bring).

 REPAIR Incafé is an initiative by Jugend am Werk where people with disabilities are supported by specialist trainers to repair mechanical, electronic and digital equipment.
 Their cafe is the last Thursday of every month (except holidays) 10.00 – 16.00 Münzgrabenstraße 84 a, 8010.

 Echo Repair cafes hold regular events at Jugendzentrum Echo, Leuzenhofgasse 4, 8020 Graz .
 They bring young people together with experienced professions to teach them to repair mechanical, household and electrical appliances, toys, game consoles and clothing.